Vim Macros

 - Execute the Macro: Press

-will execute the macro stored in register ‘a’. - Repeating the Macro: To repeat the macro multiple times, use a number before the
+@followed by the register letter where you stored the macro.
+For example,@awill execute the macro stored in register ‘a’. - Repeating the Macro: To repeat the macro multiple times, use a number before the

-will execute the macro ten times.
+@symbol.
+For example,10@awill execute the macro ten times.

 Example: